Curriculum Development: Types, Principles & Process

 1. Learner-centred Design

-Focused on the student this model focuses on the needs, interests and requirements of the student.
+Focused on the student this model focuses on the needs, interests, and requirements of the student.
 Every student has different learning needs and aptitudes.
 The design and plans under this approach are differentiated keeping this in mind, while adhering to a broad outline basis an overall understanding.
-Though the most inclusive and sensitive to differing needs, this approach can be very labour-intensive for the teachers.
+Though the most inclusive and sensitive to differing needs, this approach can be very labour-intensive for teachers.

 2. Subject-centred Design